gmp-prem/github-pushing-more-than100mb/README.md

-# Pushing files with size more than 100MB on GitHub remote side
+# Pushing files with size more than 100MB to GitHub
 This repository is the tutorial on how to push files more than 100mb on GitHub using the tool Git LFS and GitHub desktop on Linux Ubuntu

 This tutorial was provided to work on Linux Ubuntu and recommended to work with GitHub desktop which can be installed via